thespaceofallpotential/common-x--example-1/README.md

 ### visualising problem-space *"polarity"*: positive-space, and negative-space

-The above image depicts the distribution of solution-space within problem-space
+The *(above and)* below image depicts the distribution of solution-space within problem-space.

-We will sometimes refer to the soltion within *"problem-space"* in the absolute term *"solution-space"*
+We will sometimes refer to the solution within *"problem-space"* in the absolute term: *"solution-space"*.

 Other times, it will be useful to refer to both *"solution-space"*, and *"problem-space which is not solution-space"*

-For convenience, we will refer to former as *"positive-space" (or, solution-positive space)*; and the latter as *"negative-space" (or solution-negative space)*
+For convenience, we'll refer to:-

+- the former as *"positive-space" (or, solution-positive space)*, and;

+- the latter as *"negative-space" (or solution-negative space)*

 ![](images/example-1-solution.png)
 > Fig x: depicts the positive-space by orange dots/squares; with negative-space uncolored